Vladi Gubler

 As you can see, the form will display the process progress in a simple and obvious way, while guiding the user towards the next steps of the process.

 This blog illustrates a simple multi-step process.
-Tabs control offers many other amazing features, such as hiding or showing tabs based on conditions, automatically opening a specific tab on form open based on conditions and many other powerful features we did not cover in this blog, but there are many other blog artilcles available.
+Tabs control offers many other amazing features, such as hiding or showing tabs based on conditions, automatically opening a specific tab on form open based on conditions.
+There are too many other powerful features in just a single blog.
+But no fear, we have many other blog artilcles available.

 Enjoy!